RESCARRRA/advanced-javascript/README.md

 Hangman command-line (CLI) game using constructor functions.

-## Instructions

-The completed game should meet the following criteria:
+The completed game meets the following criteria:

 1. Receives user input using the`inquirer npm` package.